wavecommander/panblog/md/posts/interbrain.md

 We, the cells of this brain, are too busy trying to not die ourselves that we are unable to act as a harmonious network and form a coherent thought that spans this great Inter-network.

-This brain is unable to form a complete thought let alone acknowledge its own existence, and far far away from being able to understand the nature of its existence.
+This brain is unable to form a complete thought, let alone acknowledge its own existence, and far far away from being able to understand the nature of its existence.
 Who knows what that even means?
 How is a neuron capable of observing the structure of the entire brain?

 It might be different this time.
 This time, the primitives are self-aware, and they have very sophisticated tools to capture and analyze information of the natural world.